-If your shower has enough room, a bench or shower chair is a great option for someone who is unable to stand to bathe or who simply likes to sit and relax under the warm water for a while.
+If your shower has enough room, a bench or shower chair is a great option for someone who is unable to stand to bathe.
+Benches are also good for people who simply likes to sit and relax under the warm water for a while.
 A roll-in shower with a bench can help wheelchair users transfer from their wheelchairs into the shower.
 For wheelchair users, a shower with a curtain is usually preferably to any kind of walk-in shower with a door or enclosure.

 Shower chairs and benches can be built in or added as acccessories.
 Some fold up to make it easier to enter and exit the shower and can be folded for storage when not in use.